cimbul/hasklog/doc/Manual.rst

 Architecture
 ------------

-HProlog is roughly divided into a parser, interpreter, and compiler units as shown in the `figure below <#fig:architecture>`__.
+Hasklog is roughly divided into a parser, interpreter, and compiler units as shown in the `figure below <#fig:architecture>`__.
 The job of each of these units is described in the following sections.